Saves of low shots from 9 meters

 Video – Jump Turn and Somersault Combo for Low Save Reaction

-This is a very demanding combo drill with the main focus on save reactions of low shots combined with vestibular system activation, reactions on audio and visual stimuli and speed of visual perception.
+This is a very demanding combo drill with the main focus on save reactions of low shots combined with vestibular system activation, reactions on audio and visual stimuli, and speed of visual perception.

 Here are all the steps of this combo drill: